Birds in Kruger National Park – Winged Wonders

 European Roller

-The European roller is a seasonal visitor to Kruger and is found between the months of November and March.
+The European roller is a seasonal visitor to Kruger and is found between November and March during its non-breeding season.

 European Roller with turquoise front and light brown back